How to Challenge Yourself to a No-spend Day, Week or Month

 After your no-spend challenge, your attitude will change to realise that a new item isn't necessary for every event.

 Nobody said anything about making extra cash during your no-spend period!

 Go ahead, sort through your entire house and flog items that no longer serve a purpose in your home.

 Stuck on where to start?
 Find out how I made a whopping £165 by decluttering my home.

 Entertain yourself for free

 There are so many places you can visit for free, as well as outdoor activities like hiking or cycling.
-If you go to the park, take a picnic, or invite your friends over for movie night rather than hitting the expensive cinema.
-If you have kids, there are so many ways you can keep them entertained for free.
+If you go to the park, take a picnic, or invite your friends over for a film night rather than hitting the expensive cinema.

 Keep yourself busy